 Estimates of Cumulative Pain and Pleasure can exceed an individual’s lifespan because the framework adds up time spent in different affective states that can occur simultaneously.
 For example, an animal experiencing both chronic lameness and respiratory disease (both causing Hurtful pain) for its entire life would have cumulative suffering that’s twice its chronological lifespan.
 This approach reflects the total burden of welfare challenges rather than elapsed time.
 The framework currently uses a simplified additive model where one hour of exposure to two simultaneous Hurtful pain sources counts as two hours of Hurtful pain.
 Future refinements may incorporate attention allocation to different pain sources, which would reduce these estimates, but such changes await better evidence on attention dynamics during overlapping experiences.A full discussion of the share of attention that may be dedicated to pain, in each intensity category, is available here.

 At any time, the subjective well-being of individuals depends on an integration between positive and negative affective states, namely an yet undetermined subjective calculation of pleasure relative to suffering that may be positive or negative.
 Integration of positive and negative states over a longer time frame is also at the core of the notion of a “life worth living” or “good life”, or one where the surplus of pleasure over suffering is positive.
 Although such an integration exercise would be more truthful to the range of experiences an animal endures, it is still hindered by the challenges to establish a mathematical equivalence between positively and negatively valenced states.
 For example, the extent to which positive and negative experiences are morally symmetrical, or pleasure can compensate for time in pain, is far from consensual (see previous question).
 Even among humans, who can verbalize their preferences, whether time in pain of a certain intensity can be compensated for time of healthy and joyful life will often come down as a personal and moral choice.
 What a person (or group) may consider an acceptable trade-off, others might condemn.
 Additionally, compensation between positive and negative experiences is particularly difficult in cases of extreme suffering: would there be any magnitude of pleasure that would compensate for torture-like experiences?
 Another drawback of the integration of positive and negative effects are the implications for the analysis at the population level.
-If welfare is measured as a surplus of pleasure over suffering, would severe suffering endured by a few individuals be compensated by barely positive welfare endured by a sufficiently large number of individual
+If welfare is measured as a surplus of pleasure over suffering, would severe suffering endured by a few individuals be compensated by barely positive welfare endured by a sufficiently large number of individuals?

 The framework can be applied to any sentient species, including humans.
 Because the metric used is based on a phenomenon relevant to all sentient beings (time in pain of different intensities), it can be applied to virtually any sentient species to assess any context of relevance.